KaiMagnusMueller/kaimagnus.de/_includes/vita-timeline.md

 ## Summer 2020

-Successfully graduated at HfG with Destinations as bachelor project.
+Successfully graduated from HfG with Destinations as bachelor project.

+Destinations enters the goHfG startup initiative.

 ## Spring / Summer 2019